cube-drone/build-a-the-web-presentation/0 - Structure.md

 One of the most important things to learn about when you're evaluating a new database is: what happens when I need more than one database server?

+You don't need to distribute your data for scale up front.
+That is way premature optimization.
+Any database will get you to your first 10,000 users without needing to be distributed.

+You do, however, need a failover plan, on day one.
+If your database goes down, what do you do?
+If your answer is "spend six hours loading a backup", that's fine - you just need A plan for this, because it will happen - and six hours of downtime is a lot of downtime.

 #### Distributed Reads, Replication & Failover
 One of the most basic and important ways to replicate data across servers - one that's available in just about every database - is replication to a secondary server.